SourenP/code_sample/README.md

-Last year I designed and implemented a programming language from scratch called Apollo with a team of five.
+Last year we designed and implemented a programming language called Apollo with a team of five.

 #### Description of the project
 Apollo is a functional programming language for algorithmic and musical composition.